chiihuang/crazy-fruit-market/docs/assign-5.1.md

 3. When does the game suggest to test the gamer the vocabulary again

 ### Real-time feedback
 > How can you give the right just-in-time feedback to learners or their guides?
+In order to answer that question, really consider what your game is asking people to do, and whether you could say anything about their learning based on how they engage with the game.

 When a player picks a context for a vocabulary, a just-in-time feedback during the game could include why the chosen context does not match the vocabulary and instead what kind of the context should match the vocabulary.